Introduction

 The Tests

-In 365 days, we only struggled once to stream in Aisne, but we managed to surf and stream in 540p, which requires a decent upload speed.
-We successfully streamed while driving over 150km without interruption, as our dome connected to various relay antennas along the way.
+In 365 days, we only struggled once to stream in a remote rural area, but we still managed to surf and stream in 540p, which requires a decent upload speed.
+We successfully streamed while driving over 150 km without interruption, as our dome connected to various relay antennas along the way.

 Here are two speed test results taken in challenging locations: one in a remote area of Italy and the other during a thunderstorm in Switzerland.